Scuba School and Family Dive Center Belize

 How long does a typical dive last?

-A dive can last anywhere from 35 minutes to an hour all depending on air consumption and depth.
+A dive can last anywhere from 35 minutes to an hour depending on air consumption and depth.

 2.